 €300 | €300 | €300 | €600 | €600 | Non-internal EU flights over 3,500 km |

-The airline might not be required to compensate you if they can provide a transfer to your destination, close to the original schedule.
-Even if you’re just a little late, you might not be eligible for flight cancellation compensation.
+The airline might not have to compensate you if they can provide transportation to your destination, close to the original schedule.
+Even with a slight delay, you might not be entitled to flight cancellation compensation.

 How to Claim Compensation from Air Caraïbes

-- Fill in our form.
-You’ll need to provide details such as your flight number, date, and the problem you faced.
+- Fill in this form.
+You’ll need to provide details such as your flight number, date, and the issue you encountered.

 Which Air Caraïbes Flights are Covered by EU261?